ThomasBaldi/STUDY-EP-stock-sales/README.md

 ---

-3. Registered users can remove a spoecifc cart item from their cart through "DELETE/cart_item/:id" by passing the specific cart item id as a parameter.
+3. Logged in users can remove a spoecifc cart item from their cart through "DELETE/cart_item/:id" by passing the specific cart item id as a parameter.

 - If it isn't matching any of the cart items in the cart a releveant reponse is sent.
 - Any other error will send a relevant response message.

 ### Orders:

-1. Registered users that have checkdout their carts and have had their orders completed can see their orders and their details through "GET/orders"
+1. Logged in users that have checkdout their carts and have had their orders completed can see their orders and their details through "GET/orders"

 - This endpoint will show each order a specific user has had complete by an Admin, and it will show order id, total price of order and when it was created and updated.
 - The Admin has also access to this endpoint and will have the exact same view as the users but will see all users orders, no matter the current status (complete/cancelled/in-process).